 Where the design community meets.

-London Head of Design Joined almost 5 years ago
+London Head of Design Joined about 5 years ago

 Managed to get Affinity Photo for the whole organisation.
 Lots of people needed image editing tools, but the company couldn't afford to spend thousands a month on CC subscriptions.

 When I told them volume licenses were about £12/year, they were like "Why are we even having this conversation?
 Just buy it for everyone!"